-Al and David Eicher for the past fifteen years have produced 26 Michigan visual history documentaries.
-Their efforts in preserving the 100 to l50 year histories of towns and events in Michigan have led to the creation of this lecture series.
-Program Source International has designed a series of fifteen lectures for Colleges, Historical Societies, Library Associations, Church Groups and Museums.
-Our Lecture Promo below highlights some of our work and how the lectures are organized.
+Al and David Eicher for the past twenty four years, have produced 26 Michigan visual history documentaries.
+Their efforts in preserving the 100 to 150 year histories of towns and events in Michigan have led to the creation of this lecture series.
+Program Source International has designed a series of ninteen lectures for Colleges, Historical Societies, Library Associations, Church Groups and Museums.
+Follow this link for our lecture topics.

 The lectures and visual presentations are divided into chapters.
 Printed handouts address key points, display boards around the room have 100 or more historic photos about the topic.
 Historic items and documents are also on display.
 The visual segments originate from an interactive DVD, which are shown on a large screen television or video projection system.
 Our presentations range from forty-five minutes to sixty minutes, with a question and answer session to follow.
+Note, a few of our programs can run up to 90 minutes.
 Please book 6-8 weeks in advance to ensure date and time.
 For more information and service fee, call Al or Dave Eicher at 248-333-2010.
-Follow this link to download our 2013 Lecture Topics.
+Click here to download a pdf of our 2023 Lecture Programs.